 content of the pulse waveform being analyzed exceeds the RBW.

 Analysis of modern radar signals requires a spectrum

-analyzer architecture that exceeds the limited capabilities the traditional swept-tuned spectrum analyzer.
-State-of-the-art
+analyzer architecture that exceeds the limited capabilities the traditional

-modes.
+analysis operating modes.
 This class of spectrum analyzer is also called

 processing of FFTs for functions such as persistency display and triggering,

 processing of incoming sampled data.
 One of the benefits of sequential

 processing and real-time display technology is the ability to see very

 of merit for a real-time spectrum analyzer is the minimum event duration

 to reduce pulse widths below 4 μs, high-performance real-time technology

 can improve test confidence.